duanany/entitlement-management-bicep-local-deploy/README.md

 If you're curious how this magic happened, dive into the chatmode files.
 They're the real MVPs here! 🚀

+### Why I Built This

+I've implemented Azure Entitlement Management deployments **numerous times** using different approaches:

+1. **Pure JSON + PowerShell**: Describing catalogs and access packages in JSON files, then deploying via PowerShell scripts calling Graph API
+2. **Bicep Framework + PowerShell Hybrid**: Using Bicep to describe groups and entitlement catalogs, outputting metadata, then consuming it in PowerShell tasks for deployment

+**Both approaches had the same problem**: **No true Infrastructure-as-Code!**

+You couldn't:
+- ✅ See the desired state in a single declarative file
+- ✅ Run `bicep local-deploy` and have everything created idempotently
+- ✅ Track entitlement management state alongside Azure resources
+- ✅ Use native Bicep syntax with IntelliSense for entitlement resources

+**This extension solves that.** Now entitlement management is **first-class IaC**, just like ARM templates, but with the simplicity of Bicep and the power of local-deploy.

 ## 🎯 Current Capabilities

 - ✅ **Access Package Catalogs** - Organize and manage access packages